 Every month, you should have a meeting (outside of your normal weekly meeting) to talk about the numbers and why they are doing (or not doing) what they should.
 You can chat through strategies, about how you need to adjust, and any other concerns in this meeting.

-Trust me, some agencies/consultants hate monthly reporting.
-I (John) personally hate it, but over time have come to really value it because it lets everyone get on the same page, celebrate wins, and talk about what’s important moving forward.
+Trust me, some agencies hate monthly reporting.
+I (John) personally hated it, but over time have come to really value it because it lets everyone get on the same page, celebrate wins, and talk about what’s important moving forward.